 What’s Next – Dealing With This Update

-However, small creators were unimpressed (as with all Google updates) and did not necessarily see an improvement in their rankings.
+Therefore, it is likely that the sites that saw improvements in their rankings were doing what Google wanted.
+However, small creators were unimpressed with the update, as they are with all Google updates.
 Many even reported drops in their traffic, though a good number said they saw no changes at all.

 That said, you should use Rank Math Analytics to monitor how this core update impacted your site.
 If you observe a drop in your traffic, refer to this guide on recovering from a Google algorithm update.